Mussenden Temple: History

-The troubled sailor, and hear the tempests roar."

-The quotation is from Lucretius, De Rerum Natura, 2.1–2.
+The quotation is from Lucretius, De rerum natura, 2.1–2.

 Built as a wedding gift to his niece, Mrs. Frideswide Mussenden, and named in her honour, this library was to be a place she could retire when she visited him.
 He referred to her as his "cher cousin" and it's believed he greatly admired her beauty.
 There was some scandal at the time about the nature of their relationship, which may have caused her some distress and hastened her death.

-"I intend to build a Grecian temple in Frideswide's honour...I intend to build it on the edge of a cliff.
+"I intend to build a Grecian temple in Frideswide's honour...
+I intend to build it on the edge of a cliff.
 It will give employment to the poor, to the district and employment."
-The Earl Bishop was clearly heart broken when Frideswide died.
-His notes on the building state that it was based on Bramante's Tempietto on Rome's Janiculum hill, which itself based on the Temple of Vesta at Tivoli near Rome.
+The Earl Bishop was clearly heartbroken when Frideswide died.
+His notes on the building state that it was based on Bramante's Tempietto on Rome's Janiculum Hill, which itself based on the Temple of Vesta at Tivoli near Rome.
 The building was probably the work of Micheal Shanahan who accompanied the Earl Bishop on one of his many visits to Italy.